ammarm08/technical-posts/posts/sicp-notes.md

 const real_part = (obj) => operate('real-part', obj)
 const imag_part = (obj) => operate('imag-part', obj)
 ```
-There's a lot going on here.
 The main thing to notice is that this program maintains a global table with operations that are available to every type.
 So we look up the object type, then look up the operation we're trying to run.
 If this operation is found for that type, we run that procedure; otherwise we throw an error.

 In contrast, messaging passing looks like this: